-The hike from the canyon rim to the 3-mile rest house makes for the perfect stop on your Southwest road trip!
-You can do this hike in a few hours.
+The hike from the canyon rim to the 3-mile rest house makes for the perfect stop on your Southwest road trip since you can do this hike in a few hours.

-You can hike further along the trail to Phantom Ranch but need to plan.
+You can hike further along the trail to Phantom Ranch, but you need to plan.
 This trail goes all the way to the Colorado River, and a permit is required to go further or connect to the North Rim.

 If you aren’t too tired from hiking a section of Bright Angel Trail, head back along the rim and walk the Trail of Time.

-The route is 2.83 miles, takes a little over an hour, is paved, and takes visitors through the geologic history of the Grand Canyon.
+The Trail of Time route is 2.83 miles, takes a little over an hour, is paved, and takes visitors through the geologic history of the Grand Canyon.
 It is really neat!

-After spending the morning hiking and walking, head back to the car, drive towards the east entrance to exit, and go on with your road trip.
+After spending time hiking and walking, head back to the car, drive towards the east entrance to exit, and go on with your road trip.

 While driving along Desert View Drive to the east entrance, stop to view the magnificent overlooks.
 This is another excellent opportunity for epic vistas, photos, and having a picnic.
 You might enjoy stopping at the Tusayan Museum and Ruin as well as the Desert View Watchtower closer to the east entrance.

-We have visited in the late spring – early summer, and temperatures were cooler during the mornings, warmer during the day, and cooler again at night.
-Outside of the primary summer season and holiday breaks are also excellent times of year to visit the Grand Canyon because there are fewer crowds.
+We visited in the late spring/early summer, and temperatures were cooler during the mornings, warmer during the day, and cooler again at night.
+Outside of the summer season and holiday breaks are also excellent times of year to visit the Grand Canyon because there are fewer crowds.

 The elevation at the South Rim is around 7,000 feet.
-Overall, making it a place of extremes, so be sure to pack enough clothing, food, and water to enjoy an adventure.
+Overall, making it a place of extremes, so be sure to pack enough clothing, food, and water to enjoy your adventure.

-As with camping, be sure to make reservations way in advance (like months in advance).
+As with camping, you’ll want to make reservations way in advance (like months in advance).
 There are a few lodges to stay in at the South Rim.

 If you have trouble finding reservations, check out the hotels in Williams, AZ.
 That is one of the nearest towns by the South Rim entrance.

-Below are our recommendations for hiking gear while you explore the Grand Canyon.
+Below are recommendations for our favorite hiking gear while you explore the Grand Canyon.

-Water bottles – Don’t forget to pack one gallon per person per day in the desert (depending on how far you plan to hike)
+Water bottles – Don’t forget to pack one gallon per person per day in the desert depending on how far you plan to hike.